 The bandanas, with hats on backwards, and sunglasses wore no shirts, and they were riding in a beat up, old International truck, that rattled in idle.
 They were construction guys with dark, rich tans that made their teeth appear whiter when they smiled and laughed.
 My guess, watching these two twentysomethings speak, was that even though they appeared inferior, that they had no trouble landing women.
 My guess was that among those girls that knew them well, there was a whole lot of adulation going on.
 I didn’t know this to be a fact, of course, but guys like me –that were always on the lookout for what I’d somehow missed in life– were always looking to guys like these for ideas.

 They laughed a genuine laugh at some of the things I said.
 I remember that what I said had something to do with the business side of being a ding ding man, but I can’t remember specifics.
 I do remember their laughter, and I do remember wondering if they were laughing with me or at me.
-At this point in my life, I had just escaped a high school that contained a large swath of people that were almost always laughing at me, and I remember having some difficulty shedding that shield for the purpose of having what appeared to be a casual conversation among men that reminded me of all those people I was now rid of.
+At this point in my life, I had just escaped a high school that contained a large swath of people that were often laughing at me.
+This casual conversation among men reminded me of those kids I escaped, and it revealed the shield that I held up whenever I thought they neared.

 Something I did not expect happened to me in the midst of this conversation, however, and it happened soon after they told me they had to go.
 This something caused me to miss them before they drove away.
-I enjoyed speaking with them, and I realized that they had no pretensions about them, and that they may have been just a couple of good guys, and that I liked being the guy they thought I was.
+I enjoyed speaking with them, and I realized that they had no pretensions about them.
+I realized that these two may have been just a couple of good guys, and that I liked being the guy they thought I was.
 The latter point was the something I didn’t expect.
 I wasn’t all that sure what it was that I liked that they thought they saw, but it caused me to watch them drive away until they were gone.
-The idea that most people speak in superlatives was not lost on me, but most people that knew me well expressed the idea that I may have been one of the most uptight, frustrated, and angst ridden individuals you’ll ever meet, and my costume may have supported that characterization more than I care to admit.
+The idea that most people speak in superlatives was not lost on me, but most people that knew me well expressed the idea that I may have been one of the most uptight, frustrated, and angst-ridden individuals you’ll ever meet, and my costume may have supported that characterization more than I care to admit.
 Very few of these people have ever accused me of being too relaxed.

 Is it true that we’re searching for our superiority, or inferiority, in even the most casual conversations?
 If it is, where was I in this casual conversation with two guys that wore a bandanna, beneath a backwards facing hat and sunglasses?
 That was never established in a substantial manner, but the takeaway I had from this particular encounter was that I didn’t care, and that may have been what I liked, and what I missed, and what caused me to watch them drive away, until they were gone.